-AG: Man named Newman busted in ‘Operation Vandelay Industries’
+‘Seinfeld’-inspired ‘Operation Vandelay Industries’ leads to arrest of Paul J. Newman, AG says - amNewYork

 He allegedly submitted several fake documents, including foundation inspections, field reports and engineer letters, according to Schneiderman’s office.

-Newman, 49, is facing a 58-count indictment, including charges of third-degree grand larceny, second-degree forgery, and scheme to defraud.
+Newman, 49, of Troy, New York, is facing a 58-count indictment, including charges of third-degree grand larceny, second-degree forgery and scheme to defraud.

 If convicted of the top charge, he could be sentenced to as many as 5 to 15 years in prison.